 The veraPDF consortium

-Led by the Open Preservation Foundation (OPF) and the PDF Association, the Consortium’s mission is to develop the definitive, open-source validator for PDF/A, and to build a community to maintain the project in the long term.
+Led by the Open Preservation Foundation (OPF) and the PDF Association, the Consortium’s mission is to develop an industry-supported, open-source validator for PDF/A, and to build a community to maintain the project in the long term.

 Open Preservation Foundation

 The Open Preservation Foundation (OPF) sustains technology and knowledge for the long-term management of digital cultural heritage, in all its forms.
 It provides its members with reliable solutions to the challenges of digital preservation through technology stewardship, knowledge exchange, and advocacy and alliances.
 OPF currently stewards the leading portfolio of open-source digital preservation software.

 The PDF Association promotes the adoption and implementation of International Standards for PDF technology.
 It is geared towards developers of PDF solutions; companies that work with PDF in providing output, document management, enterprise content management (ECM) and related applications, interested individuals, and users who want to implement PDF technology in their organizations.

 The Digital Preservation Coalition (DPC) is an advocate and catalyst for digital preservation, enabling its members to deliver resilient long-term access to content and services, and helping them derive enduring value from digital collections.
 DPC raises awareness of the importance of the preservation of digital material and the attendant strategic, cultural and technological issues.

 veraPDF is funded by the PREFORMA project.
 PREFORMA – PREservation FORMAts for culture information/e-archives, is a Pre-Commercial Procurement (PCP) project co-funded by the European Commission under its FP7-ICT Programme.
 The project’s main aim is to address the challenge of implementing standardised file formats for preserving digital objects in the long term, giving memory institutions full control over the acceptance and management of preservation files into digital repositories.